-Date ·
+Date \\\\\

-То Virginia Housing 601 South Belvidere Street Richmond, Virginia 23220

-RE: 2024 Tax Credit Reservation Request
+- To Virginia Housing 601 South Belvidere Street Richmond, Virginia 23220 - RE: 2024 Tax Credit Reservation Request

 Name of Development

 Name of Owner

-Ladie es and Gentlemen:
+Ladies and Gentlemen:

-This letter is submitted to you in support of the Owner's Application for Reservatio Income Housing Tax Credits under Section 42 of the Internal Revenue Code of 1986, as
+This letter is submitted to you in support of the Owner's Application for Reservation of Low Income Housing Tax Credits under Section 42 of the Internal Revenue Code of 1986, as amended.

-Based upon due investigation of the site and any other matters as it deemed neces firm certifies that: the main street boundary entrance to the property is within: sary this
+Based upon due investigation of the site and any other matters as it deemed necessary this firm certifies that: the main street boundary entrance to the property is within:

-\Box 2,640 feet or 1⁄2 mile of the nearest access point to an existing commuter rail, ligh subway station; \textbf{OR} nt rail or
+□ 2,640 feet or 1⁄2 mile of the nearest access point to an existing commuter rail, light rail or subway station; OR

-\Box 1,320 feet or 1⁄4 mile of the nearest access point to an existing public bus stop.
+$\Box$ 1,320 feet or 1⁄2 mile of the nearest access point to an existing public bus stop.

 Firm Name

-By
+Ву

 Its

 Title